 In this case, the cat will ensure that the Finnish Spitz remains happy and playful as always.

 The Finnish Spitz needs ample space, a large, clear place within the home that allows it to run freely.
 This will help the dog to play with the cat without tripping over objects in the house.
+You can find out if they are good apartment dogs in my article here.

 It is also essential that the cat has a safe place, only for him, if he wishes to withdraw from the game.
 The Finnish Spitz has a lot of energy, and perhaps the cat wants to play less time and go to its safe place without problems.